-- Clinical performance studies that may include clinical outcomes (expression of therapeutic benefit and/or safety in IVD stratified or selected group) - Concordance analysis between CDx and a comparative/predicate device, supported with statistical analysis of the therapeutic effect in the population defined by the CDx - Real-world evidence generated using the CDx
+- Clinical performance studies that may include clinical outcomes (expression of therapeutic benefit and/or safety in IVD stratified or selected group) - Concordance analysis between CDx and a comparative/predicate device, supported with statistical analysis of the therapeutic effect in the population defined by the CDx - Real-world evidence generated using the CDx responders to Anti-HER2 therapy.
+KRAS Therapy stratification: aid in the identification of patients with colorectal cancer for treatment with cetuximab or panitumumab based on a no mutation detected test result.
+Interaction analysis demonstrating that the CDx can successfully stratify the patients into responders or likely non- responders to cetuximab or panitumumab therapy.
+BRAF Therapy selection: aid in selecting melanoma patients whose tumours carry the BRAF V600E or V600K mutation for treatment with trametinib Therapy selection.
+Expression of the drug performance in the population defined by the CDx.

 As stated earlier, the Intended Purpose/Use of the IVD devices drives the clinical performance indicator.
-Some examples for CDx devices are shown in the Table 9.4 below.
+Some examples for CDx devices are shown in Table 11 below.